tehp/OpenPoGoBot/README.md

 ```
 ### How do I use the map?

+There are currently two plugins while we are refactoring.
+Choose only one.

+#### Socket Plugin

+The socket plugin expose a server on port `8000` that allow communication to your browser.
+Once launched, just to to [http://openpogoui.nicontoso.eu](http://openpogoui.nicontoso.eu) to show progress on a map.
+You can then click on settings (lower right) to modify map settings.

+#### Web Plugin

 The web plugin uses `Flask` to open a server on port `8000`.
 Before visiting the site, you will need to set your username(s) in the `userdata.js` file:

 1. Copy `userdata.js.example` to `userdata.js`